Brian-Hicks/ustopo/README.md

 - Automatically download the latest catalog.
 - Save catalog to a local database for improved searching.
-- Specify maximum number of maps to download per session (default to unlimited).
 - Use a PID file.
 - Provide some encapsulation for logical components (items, download attempts, etc).
 - Load config options from file.